 Many users have already implemented Anchore to secure their CI/CD pipeline, to ensure that only images that are compliant with their security policies are pushed to their production registries.
 While this is a crucial process to implement on the path to implementing strong governance of container environments this only the first step.

-The next step in securing your container pipeline is to implement a system that ensures that only images that comply with your policies are deployed on your Kubernetes cluster, or other orchestration platform.
+The next step in securing your container pipeline is to implement a system that ensures that only images that comply with your policies are deployed on your Kubernetes cluster or other orchestration platforms.

 One approach to address this issue that we have seen is to provide a plugin for the Docker Daemon that is configured to communicate with a backend policy system.
-Commands issues to the Docker Daemon will be filtered through this system and in the case of a failed image policy the command to launch the container will be rejected.
-There are number of challenges with this approach.
-Firstly this requires installing, configuring and maintaining plugins on every node, while this is certainly possible for Kubernetes systems where you have access and control of the underlying nodes, it it becomes more complicated for hosted Kubernetes platforms where all that is exposed to the end user is the API, such as Amazon’s upcoming EKS platform.
-With the growing list of OCI compatible runtimes available plugins will have to be built for each runtime.
+Command issues to the Docker Daemon will be filtered through this system and in the case of a failed image policy, the command to launch the container will be rejected.
+There are a number of challenges with this approach.
+Firstly this requires installing, configuring and maintaining plugins on every node, while this is certainly possible for Kubernetes systems where you have access and control of the underlying nodes, it becomes more complicated for hosted Kubernetes platforms where all that is exposed to the end-user is the API, such as Amazon’s upcoming EKS platform.
+With the growing list of OCI compatible runtimes, available plugins will have to be built for each runtime.